neptune-ai/docs/docs/logging-and-managing-experiment-results/logging-experiment-data.rst

 .. note::

     You can search for an experiment by it's name.
-Here is how: :ref:`Searching and filtering experiments <guides-searching-and-filtering-experiments>`.
+Here is how: :ref:`Searching and filtering experiments <searching-and-filtering-experiments>`.

 :ref:`back to top <what-you-can-log>`